Tips For Traveling With Your Chihuahua

 •Travelling with your dog by car

-Though a road trip is by far the least restrictive way to travel with your pet, you must consider many things.
+Though a road trip is by far the least restrictive way to travel with your pet, you must consider some things.

 Many small dogs have died from being overheated in a car.
 If you stop to go to the restroom or to eat, then you must make accommodations for your pet.